WIZARDS OF THE MIND

 If you’re lucky or smart you find ways to get rid of your negative scripts.

 You get tired of waiting for Prince Charming---wake up, jump off that hard, cold slab in the middle of Darkwood--- run out into the warm sunshine, and create a full and happy life for yourself.

 Men have negative myths as well.
 You’re the ugly frog that’s never kissed.
-You’re afraid to climb the bean stock because you’re pretty sure that giant ogre is going to have you for lunch.
+You’re afraid to climb the beanstalk because you’re pretty sure that giant ogre is going to have you for lunch.
 You spend a lifetime looking for the foot that fits the glass slipper.

 The princess gives you a kiss, or you realize you really don’t need her kiss to be a prince.
-You climb the bean stock---the ogre isn’t nearly as big as you were told and you have a cold beer together.
-You throw away the glass slipper---they squeeze, squish, and hurt when women try to put them on.
+You climb the beanstalk---the ogre isn’t nearly as big as you were told and you have a cold beer together.
+You throw away the glass slipper---it squeezes, squishes, and hurts when women try to put it on.